 The most common type is probably the class III hitch.
 This should be enough for any trailer a minivan can tow.
 If you have a small trailer, then a class II or even a class I might be acceptable.
-They will be cheaper and easier to install but if possible, I recommend a class III.
+The cost to install trailer hitch will be cheaper and easier to install but if possible, I recommend a class III.

 Here are the parts associated with trailer hitch intallation:

 Typically, minivans are not going to safely pull more than 3500 lbs, on average, and will be limited to about 100–200 lbs of hitch-tongue weight.
 A hitch might rated for 200 lbs on the tongue but I would not go over 100 lbs on a minivan without a leveling hitch.

 My own pickup has never pulled a trailer but it has a provision for a hitch and it would be easy to mount one in just a few minutes.
 That settles the physical part.

 Now for the electrical trailer hitch installation, the trailer will need to have brake lights and turn signals.
 If it is a really heavy trailer, it will need a provision for trailer brakes and a very specialized hitch to prevent the driver from sitting on pins and needles all day.